AliAtaollahi/CPS_IOT_HW/README.md

 4. "Input an Incorrect RFID -> Close Door and Red LED"
 ![Screenshot 4 - Input an Incorrect RFID](CA1/Pics/screenshot(SimulationInProteus)/4.jpg)
-*Description: This screenshot depicts the scenario where an incorrect RFID tag is presented for authentication.
+* This screenshot depicts the scenario where an incorrect RFID tag is presented for authentication.
 The Arduino board sends the RFID data to the cloud server, but authentication fails.
-Consequently, the servo motor closes the door, and the red LED lights up, signaling access denied.*
+Consequently, the servo motor keeps the door closed.
+The red LED, which is normally on to indicate a secure state, remains lit, signaling that access is denied.*

 5. "Sequential RFID Authentication - Open Door, Then Close for Second Person"
 ![GIF - Sequential RFID Authentication](CA1/Pics/screenshot(SimulationInProteus)/5.gif)